mawngo/go-batch/README.md

 You can implement caching by simply checking the cache before `Load` and add item to the cache in the `LoadBatchFn`

-All `Load` request before and during load of the same key will share the same `Future`.
+All `Load` request before and during loading of the same key will share the same `Future`.
 Multiple `LoadBatchFn` can be run concurrently, but they will never share the same keys sets.

 See [loader cache example](examples/loadercache/main.go).

 ### Cancellation

-Cancelling the context may* only affect the request that is waiting to be loaded.
+Cancelling the context may* only affect requests waiting to be loaded.

 The last context provided to `Load` or `LoadAll` before the batch load is started will be used as the batch context.